vicssb/Facial-Recognition-Emotion-Age-Gender-and-Race-System/readme.md

 ## Challenge Description

+## Challenge Description

-In this project, we will build a facial recognition system that is capable of identifying and verifying individuals in images or videos.
+In this project, we will build a facial recognition system that is capable of identifying and verifying individuals in images or videos, as well as performing **emotion**, **age**, **gender**, and **race** analysis.
 The system will be developed using popular Python libraries and will cover the following steps:

-1. **Image Preprocessing**: Face detection and alignment.
+1. **Image Preprocessing**: Facial detection and alignment.

-2. **Feature Extraction**: Using neural networks to generate face embeddings.
+2. **Feature Extraction**: Using neural networks to generate facial embeddings and additional attributes (emotion, age, gender, and race).

-3. **Classification**: Comparing embeddings for identification or verification.
+3. **Classification**: Comparing embeddings for identification or verification, and predicting additional attributes.

-4. **Evaluation**: Measuring the accuracy and performance of the system.
+4. **Evaluation**: Measuring the accuracy and performance of the system across all tasks.

 ## Requirements